Psychology & Sustainability

 Students with an academic background in the field of psychology (e.g. work and organisational, educational, or clinical psychology) will shift their focus away from the traditional intrapersonal perspective of psychology (e.g. biological, neuropsychological, cognitive processes) to a new perspective on psychological processes as they occur in specific ecological, economic, social, or cultural environments

-Due to the international orientation of the programme, students not only acquire expertise in the field of sustainability psychology and transdisciplinary research, but will also develop their intercultural, social, and language skills.
+Due to the international orientation of the programme, students not only acquire expertise in the field of psychology in the context of sustainability and transdisciplinary research, but will also develop their intercultural, social, and language skills.

-The different foci and diverse combinations with electives enable access to various professional fields and areas of specialisation for students such as:
+The different foci and diverse combinations with electives provide students with the opportunity to prepare for various professional fields and areas of specialisation, such as:

 • Executive in CSR and sustainability departments in companies, institutions and authorities